Ukraine vows defiance as Russia launches major invasion - Local News 8

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Helen Regan, Hada Messia and Nadine Schmidt contributed to this report.
+CNN’s Matthew Chance, Anna Chernova, Anastasia Graham-Yooll, Gul Tuysuz, Allegra Goodwin, Vasco Cotovio, Helen Regan, Hada Messia and Nadine Schmidt contributed to this report.

 Comments